 Paul Sullivan rounds up some of the best places to see local and international photography…

-Starting with early pioneers like Waldemar Titzenthaler and Max Mismann, there has been a constant flow of visual chroniclers.
-To pick just one from each major era, Heinrich Zille, despite being more known for his caricatures, was a keen photographer and captured Berlin at the turn-of the-century; Willy Römer documented much of the Weimar era; Friedrich Seidenstücker photographed the aftermath of WW2, while Harald Hauswald reported on life in the former GDR.
+Starting with early pioneers like Waldemar Titzenthaler and Max Missmann, there has been a constant flow of visual chroniclers.
+To pick just one from each major era, Heinrich Zille, despite being more known for his caricatures, was a keen photographer and captured Berlin at the turn-of the-century; Willy Römer documented much of the Weimar era; Friedrich Seidenstücker photographed the aftermath of World War Two, while Harald Hauswald reported vividly on life in the former GDR.

-The works of these photographers, and plenty more like them, are on more or less permanent rotation around the city at venues like the Märkisches Museum, which often puts on exhibitions of 19th century photography, and the afore-mentioned Berlinische Galerie, whose photographic collection comprises some 70,000 images.
+The works of these photographers, and many more like them, are on more or less permanent rotation around the city at venues like the Märkisches Museum, which often puts on exhibitions of ninteenth-century photography, and the afore-mentioned Berlinische Galerie, whose photographic collection comprises some 70,000 images.

 Of course much of the focus today for galleries is not on exhibiting photos of local photographers but on hosting international works.
 Venues such as C/O Berlin, Martin Gropius Bau and Camera Work (named after the legendary journal run by American photograher Alfred Stieglitz) are part of a network of global galleries showcasing contemporary works across a variety of photographic fields.

 It’s well worth keeping an eye on the smaller galleries too, such as Fenster 61 and Photo Edition, which tend to mix local and international photographers, with a focus on emerging talent and niche themes.